 Allowing your body enough time to recover from your workouts is also key to building muscle and strength.
 Strength training causes microtears in your muscle tissue, according to the American Council on Exercise (ACE).
 Adequate rest helps heal and repair these microtears, making your muscles stronger.

 Of course, proper hydration and eating foods that fuel your body (think: whole grains, fruits, vegetables, fish, lean meats or other sources of healthy protein) will also aid in your gym efforts.

 - Take a big step backward as if you’re going to do a reverse lunge.
 Plant the toes of your back foot firmly into the floor.
 Your heel should be raised significantly — flex your foot to achieve this position.

 - Once you feel sturdy and ready, slowly lower yourself until your knee lightly touches the ground.
 Be careful not to bang your knee.
-If you have trouble with that, stop just short of the ground and use a mirror to make sure you’re still reaching full depth.
+If you have trouble with that, stop at your full range of motion (i.e. your front knee starts to push over your toes) and use your phone to record your form so you can check it.
 Keep your knee in line with your toes.

 - After you reach your end range of motion (ideally, your thigh should be parallel to the ground), drive through the heel of your front foot to press back up.